symbolicsoft/noiseexplorer/README.md

 To quickly translate all Noise handshake patterns in the `patterns` folder to ProVerif models, simply run `make models` after completing the steps outlined in the Preparation section of this document.
 The models will be available in the `models` folder.

 ### Implementation Generation
-To quickly translate all Noise handshake patterns in the `patterns` folder to Go and Rust implementations, simply run `make implementations` after completing the steps outlined in the Preparation section of this document.
+To quickly translate all Noise handshake patterns in the `patterns` folder to Go, Rust and Wasm implementations, simply run `make implementations` after completing the steps outlined in the Preparation section of this document.
 The software will be available in the `implementations` folder.
-Note that the implementations found under `implementations/wasm` and the ones found under `implementations/rust` use different cryptographic libraries for compaltibility purposes.
+Note that the implementations found under `implementations/wasm` and the ones found under `implementations/rust` use different cryptographic libraries for compatibility purposes.

 ### WebAssembly Binaries
 Wasm binaries and relevant helper files are found under `implementations/wasm/*/pkg`.
 To re-compile the Wasm binaries run `make wasm` after generating implementations using `make implementations`.